 ♥ Jars, pots, tins and baskets

-Really, anything you can think off can be used to hold gifts.
+Really, anything you can think of can be used to hold gifts.
 Head to the op shop and see what you can find.
 Pretty them up with ribbon, paint, twine and a few embellishments.
-Pinterest has tonnes of ideas for you.
+Pinterest has loads of ideas for you.

 ♥ Recycled Wrap

 If you really love to use wrapping paper, choose one which is eco-friendly and recycled like the gorgeous ones at Earth Greetings.